 loss cone complicate this interpretation.
 Some curtains continuously precipitate for at

-least a few seconds, and can be a significant source of energetic electron precipitation
+least a few seconds and can be a significant source of energetic electron precipitation

 into the atmosphere.
 Lastly, we found that the continuous scattering of curtain electrons

 can be explained by a parallel direct current electric field, possibly relating curtains to the aurora.